 Become a Writing Consultant

 Successful writing consultants are reflective and articulate about their own writing processes.
-They are able to explain these processes to others.
-Prospective writing consultants must be able to communicate with diverse audiences about writing.
+They are able to explain their writing processes to others in an accessible way.
+Prospective writing consultants must be able to think critically about their own writing in order to better understand the writing of others.

 Writing consultants must be excellent listeners.
 They exhibit patience, persistence, and flexibility in order to meet the needs of Writing Commons users.
 Consultants who demonstrate teamwork, professionalism, and leadership succeed and advance in our highly collaborative work environment.